vonera/FEM_GPD/README.md

 The resulting spatial FEM-BV-GPD can be employed as a robust exploratory sparse regression analysis tool for spatio-temporal extremes, that enables to iden- tify the significant resolved covariates and to account for the influence from the systematically missing ones.

 #### Spatial dependence structure
-The resulting switching process $Γ(s, t)$ provides a posteriori a pragmatic description of the underlying spatial dependence structure by grouping together all locations that exhibit similar behavior in $Γ(s, t)$, e.g., by estimating the Event Synchronization (ES) measure matrix [1] which allows to identify contiguous regions that exhibit similar spatio-temporal behavior.
+The resulting switching process Γ(s, t) provides a posteriori a pragmatic description of the underlying spatial dependence structure by grouping together all locations that exhibit similar behavior in Γ(s, t), e.g., by estimating the Event Synchronization (ES) measure matrix [1] which allows to identify contiguous regions that exhibit similar spatio-temporal behavior.
 The estimation of the ES-matrix is included in the framework.

 [1] N. Malik, B. Bookhagen, N. Marwan, and J. Kurths.
 Analysis of spatial and temporal extreme monsoonal rainfall over south asia using complex networks.